cornwallybumberquilt/GlitchQuestProjectSWHB/README.md

 ## GitHub Crisis Averted 4/2/24
 All code is updated with the most recent version, no extra programs or files either.

+# Objects Brainstorm

+*The minimum amount of objects 25*

+##3 types (catagories of objects)
+- food
+- potions
+- weapons
+- and of course... the glock.